 Homebrewing requires a few pieces of specialized equipment in order to do it properly.
-Luckily, most of the everything is easy to find at your local homebrewing supply store or online, and the rest can be made at home relatively cheaply.
+Luckily, everything is easy to find at your local homebrewing supplies store or online!

-This is part of a series of posts on homebrewing.
+This is part of a series of posts on how to brew beer at home.
 Check out Homebrewing 101 for more information about brewing beer at home.

 The biggest difference between using a homebrewing kit versus making your own kit is the size of the batch.

-In general, most homebrewers brew around 20L of beer at a time, since it is quite time consuming.
-It is also often a social activity, so you might need to split your final bottles 2-3-4 ways.
+- In general, most homebrewers brew around 20L of beer at a time, since brewing is quite time-consuming.
+In our case, it’s also a social activity, so we have to split our final bottles 2-3-4 ways.

-If you wanted to experiment with a really small batches of about 4L of beer then you probably don’t need any special equipment beyond an airlock and some tubing.
+- If you wanted to experiment with a really small batch of about 4L of beer then you probably don’t need any special equipment beyond an airlock and an auto-siphon.

-- Boiling Pot: This pot will dictate how much beer you can brew.
-For a 20L batch you need a 22L pot.
-I recommend a canning pot for a good, cheap option.
+- Boiling Pot: The boiling pot will dictate how much beer you can brew.
+For a 20L batch, you need a 22L pot.
+We use a large canner as our boiling pot.

 - Beer bottles and caps: The best way to get beer bottles is to save them from your recycling.
 You can use plastic bottles with screw lids, swing-top bottles, or regular beer bottles.
 If you use regular beer bottles then you will also need to buy bottle caps and rent/buy a bottle capper.

-- Carboys and Airlocks: Airlocks are very important if you are serious about making alcoholic ferments, and they’re pretty cheap at about $2 each.
-An airlock allows the CO2 to escape, while maintaining a sterile environment.
-I recommend using cylindrical airlocks because they are easier to clean than a S-shaped airlocks, but either will work.
+- Carboys and Airlocks: Airlocks are important if you are serious about making alcoholic ferments.
+At about $2 each, they’re pretty cheap.
+An airlock allows the CO2 to escape while maintaining a sterile environment.
+I recommend using cylindrical airlocks because they are easier to clean than S-shaped airlocks.
 You just need to make sure that your airlock fits snugly into the mouth of your fermentation jug.
-In my case I use 5 liter jugs that I got from buying apple juice.
+We use 4-liter jugs that come with apple juice.
 If you want to make large batches of beer you may want to invest in large carboys.

-- Sanitation Chemicals: It’s important to sterilize all equipment.
-Read this post on how to sanitize for brewing.
+- Sanitation Chemicals: It’s important to sanitize all equipment so you don’t end up with skunky beer.
+Here is how to sanitize for brewing.

-- Siphon and Tubes: These are food grade tubes that are used to move liquid between vessels.
-They are also handy for filtering out the sediment and bottling.
-I recommend getting an auto-siphon because it makes it easy to fill the bottles, and they only cost about $20.
+- Siphon and Tubes: A food-grade siphon is handy for moving liquid between carboys.
+They are also handy for filtering out sediment and bottling.
+I recommend getting an auto-siphon because it’s easy to use and they only cost about $25.

-- Mash Tun: If you are going to do wholegrain brewing (which is basically how you make really good beer) then you will need to keep your grain warm for 60-90 minutes to activate the enzymes that will convert the starches to simple sugars.
-We made our own mash-tun by adding a spigot to the bottom of a juice a cooler.
+- Mash Tun: A mash tun is used for whole grain brewing.
+It lets you keep your grain warm for 60-90 minutes to activate the enzymes that will convert the starches to simple sugars.
+We made our own mash tun by adding a spigot to the bottom of a cooler.
 You can find more detailed instructions on how to do that here.

-- Hydrometer: A hydrometer measures the approximate alcohol levels of your beer, by comparing the amount of sugar in your mixture before fermenting and after fermenting.
-The level of alcohol is assumed by the decrease in the sugar levels.
-It can help you determine when enough sugars have been consumed and your beverage is ready for bottling.
-Here’s my post on how to use a hydrometer.
+- Hydrometer: A hydrometer measures the approximate alcohol levels of your beer, by comparing the amount of sugar in your beer before and after fermenting.
+The level of alcohol is assumed by the decrease in sugar levels.
+Here’s more information on how to use a hydrometer.